microsoft/EdgeML/pytorch/README.md

-## Edge Machine Learning: Tensorflow Library
+## Edge Machine Learning: Pytorch Library

 This directory includes PyTorch implementations of various techniques and algorithms developed as part of EdgeML.
 Currently, the following algorithms are